 Family StEPS program leadership team

-Associate Division Chief of Diversity and Inclusion, Division of Neonatology, Children’s Hospital of Philadelphia
+Attending Fetal/Neonatal Neurologist, Division of Neurology, Children’s Hospital of Philadelphia

-Associate Professor of Pediatrics, University of Pennsylvania Perelman School of Medicine
+Assistant Professor of Clinical Neurology, University of Pennsylvania Perelman School of Medicine

 Joanna CM Cole, PhD, PMH-C